 Strategic planning: align your brand.

-Team, priorities, and rhythms — to drive income and impact
+Team, priorities, and rhythms — to maximize funding

 KEVIN L. BROWN